bellirodrigo2/grpcAPI/articles/article_1_ctxinject.md

         # Business logic mixed with gRPC plumbing
 ```

-**The Opportunity:** gRPC's built-in type safety means we don't need to solve validation/serialization like FastAPI does with Pydantic.
-Instead, we can focus on what's missing: making function signatures flexible and self-documenting.
+**The Opportunity:** Since gRPC already provides type safety through Protocol Buffers, we don't need to solve validation/serialization like FastAPI does.
+Instead, we can focus purely on developer experience: bringing FastAPI's declarative patterns and elegant dependency injection to gRPC's solid foundation.

 ## The Vision: What We Want to Achieve

-I wanted to bring FastAPI-style flexibility to gRPC:
+The goal was to combine the best of both worlds:

 ```python
 # grpcAPI - FastAPI-style flexibility for gRPC